 The Alumni Program

-The Alumni Program consists of Community Reintegration and Diversion Services for individuals exiting incarceration in Los Angeles County’s Juvenile Detention Centers.
+The Alumni Program consists of Community Reintegration Services for individuals exiting incarceration in Los Angeles County’s Juvenile Detention Centers.

 InsideOUT Writers’ Case Management and Re-Entry Services begin with a detailed assessment of individual needs that are culturally responsive, strengths-based, healing-oriented and trauma-informed.
 Each Writer in the Alumni Program receives a tailored Individual Action Plan linking them to the care and services that will address their specific risks, needs, and goals.
 We meet our youth right where they are, asking not what’s wrong with them, but instead what has happened throughout their lives for them to land in front of us.